jclosadab1996/jclosadab1996/README.md

 # Hi, I'm <a href="https://www.linkedin.com/in/jclosadab">Juan Camilo<a/>!!! 👋 </br> <b>Full Stack Junior Developer 🧑🏻‍💻</b>

-Junior Full Stack Web Developer with 6 months of experience as a freelancer and participant of national Hackathons..
+Junior Full Stack Web Developer with 6 months of experience as a freelancer and participant of national Hackathons.
 Strong proficiency in technologies such as JavaScript, Typescript, NodeJS, Express and frameworks such as React, Angular & Vue.
 Experience in relational and non-relational databases.
 Creating interactive and engaging interfaces, integrating RESTful APIS and implementing clean code using SOLID principles.
 Passionate about continuous learning and adopting new technologies to develop innovative and functional solutions.